shreyaramakrishnan/celeb-io/README.md

 ### Next Steps
 - Improving accuracy by appropriately transforming the embeddings.
 - Implementing a popup window that displays an image of the celebrity that the model has classified as most similar to you.
-  - Eg) If the webcam extension classified you as "Brittany Spears", a window labelled "Brittany Spears" containing an image of her would pop up
+  - If the webcam extension classified you as "Brittany Spears", a window labelled "Brittany Spears" containing an image of her would pop up
-- display percent match between two images
+- Display percent match between the frame captured by the webcam and the celebrity that it was classified as.
-- list the closest celebrities (top 3 matches)
+- Listing the top 3 matches for celebrity classifications rather than just 1.
-- optimize the runtimes of the preprocessing algorithms
+- Creating a GUI that allows the user to save and share the prediction outputted by the model.

 ### Differences in Approach
-training and testing of the model followed a standard approach, differed with the video capture + webcam
+Although the training and testing of our model followed a standard approach, we chose to implement the webcam extension to make our project different from others.
+By choosing to include real time detection, we had to use techniques to save our model to be run on the frames captured by the webcam.
+This also makes our project more user friendly, as the user does not have to download any datasets or retrain the model.